serdimoa/charting/Widget-Constructor.md

 **Remark**: There is a special case for font-based drawings.
 Use "Font Icons" name for them.
 This group is a special case and its drawings cannot be enabled or disabled particularly -- one can either enable or disable the whole group.

 ####saved_data
-JS object containing saved chart content (see save/load calls below).
+JS object containing saved chart content (JSON, see save/load calls below).
 Use this parameter if you already have chart's JSON when creating chart.
 If you want to load chart content to chart that is already initialized then use `loadData()` widget method.

 ####locale
 Locale to be used by Charting Library.
 See [[Localization]] section for details.